ravenwing88/sdjs-8ball/README.md

 Feature: It has a bit of an attitude problem.

 Future developments:
--Add a fading in/fading out effect for the oracle message -Move the possible outputs to an external text file and have them read into arrays from there -Maybe add more outputs
+-Move the possible outputs to an external text file and have them read into arrays from there -Maybe add more outputs
 -Improve mobile responsiveness (make it prettier)